miraan/node-flow-api-boilerplate/README.md

 # Node.JS REST API with Facebook User Authentication Boilerplate

-This branch contains a Node.JS Express Server with Flow type-checking exposing a RESTful API with CRUD examples and user authentication.
+This branch contains a Node.JS Express Server with Flow type-checking exposing a RESTful API with CRUD examples and user authentication using the Facebook Graph API to verify Facebook access tokens sent from clients.
+Data storage is via MongoDB, and this project uses the mongoose npm package.

 The CRUD examples are of Users and Trips.